PrashanthAdurugatla/react-autocomplete/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Prerequisites
-1. An adequate version of Node.js should be installed.
-2. An adequate version of npm should be installed

 ## Features in the App
-•	This is a single page app and bootstrapped using with Create React App
+•	This is a single page app and bootstrapped using with [Create React App](https://github.com/facebook/create-react-app).

 •	Autocomplete plugins are not used in the app